phaserjs/phaser/README.md

 * Fixed a bug in Flash, Fade and Shake where the duration would fail on anything above 3 seconds.
 * Fixed a bug in Camera Shake that made it go a bit haywire, now shakes correctly.
 * Added new Scanlines Camera FX.
+* Fixed offset values being ignored in GeomSprite.renderPoint (thanks bapuna).
+* Added new Mirror Camera FX.
+Can mirror the camera image horizontally, vertically or both with an optional fill color overlay.
+* Added Camera.disableClipping for when you don't care about things being drawn outside the edge (usful for some FX).

 Requirements